SAS-Systems/Unveiled-Documentation/SRS/UC5_Register.md

 Register for a new account on our hompage.

 ### 1.1 Brief Description
 The user has to send an registration request to the server administrator to be able to use our software.
 Therefore he can visit our homepage and register for a new account.
-He has to fill in his username, email adresse and a password.
+He has to fill in his username, email addresse and a password.
 The administrator can then approve his request.

+The email addresse must be verified by the user.
+Therefore he gets an email sent, which contains a verification link.

 ### 1.2 Screenshot Mockup
 ![][screenshot]